Sometimes, a random advertisement on a bus shelter can put your mind at ease.

 But then Saturday morning happened.
 The rain had stopped.
 The streets were quiet.
 The city was barely waking up.

-A shot of espresso and freshly baked bread from our favourite local shops that are thankfully still around, surviving the stillness of a once-upon-a-time busy strip, is the reminder I needed.
+A shot of espresso and freshly baked bread from our favourite local shops that are thankfully still around, surviving the stillness of a once-upon-a-time busy strip, was the reminder I needed.
 This is why we love living here so much.

 Maybe that’s what’s keeping us here.
 Moments like these.